Jump to content

 How much training, learning and development?

-• Newly appointed practitioners in group E complete a minimum of hours of safeguarding training, learning and development in their first six months.
-This training can be agreed between the practitioner and their line manager.
+• Newly appointed practitioners in group E need to complete self-directed training, learning and development in their first six months.

 • Practitioners will complete a minimum of 24 hours’ refresher training in every three-year period.